dshean/sfm_tools/README.md

 sfm_tools
 ===
-A collection of tools to geotag and process photos for Structure from Motion (SfM)
+A collection of (personal) tools to geotag and process photos for Structure from Motion (SfM)

 * Tools to read GPS log and write to photo EXIF data
 * Tools to read photo EXIF data and generate GPS log